It could be the key to speeding up your metabolism without leaving you feeling hungry - so what is reverse dieting?

 It's best to plan ahead for when you want to both start and stop.
-You should set a calorie goal to reach at the beginning of the process.
-And then end your diet when you have reached your goal.
-You should be left feeling as though you no longer have to count every calorie that you consume in order to know that you are eating within the correct range."
+You should set a calorie goal to reach at the beginning of the process, and then end your diet when you have reached your goal.

+Chloe explains, " You should be left feeling as though you no longer have to count every calorie that you consume in order to know that you are eating within the correct range."

 But experts argue that, for some people, it's best not to start reverse dieting in the first place.
 "Regular people don’t ever need to think about reverse dieting," says Sophie.
 "If your diet has been so restrictive that you’re scared to go back to normal eating, you need help from a dietitian who is trained in disordered eating.
 For body builders, reverse dieting can be stopped when they reach a diet that is sustainable and is maintaining an ‘off season’ physique where muscle growth is optimised."